Shanover77/Shanover77/README.md

-# Welcome to My GitHub Profile!
+# Shanover

 ## About Me
-I'm a passionate developer with over 4 years of experience in web development.
-I love building user-friendly and performant applications.
-My expertise lies in front-end development using modern frameworks like React and Angular.
+🚀 What?
+Who? am I?

+An experienced professional with 4 years of experience as a full stack developer.
+Currently obtaining a PG certificate in AI.
+Started coding since 14.
+Extremely logical, team-friendly, highly creative and problem solver person, that's what I am. 😎

+🛌💭 AI has been my distant dream for a while, but now I am able realize it.
+So hit me up if you have an opportunity as such!

+Oh, and I am based in Toronto, CA 🍁

 ## Projects